artcuddy/project3-enigma/README.md

 list of packages needed to run the project.
 If this file is present it will build the project using the Python buildpack.
 <br><br>
 * It is also possible to specify the buildpack manually.
-For the projects covered in the course this is unnecessary but useful to know for the future.
 More information about buildpacks can be found in the documentation.
 To check the buildpack for the project you can enter heroku buildpacks in the terminal.